Sports in Washington, D.C.: Other information

 RFK Stadium has hosted two more MLS Cup championships.
 In 2000, the Kansas City Wizards (now known as Sporting Kansas City) won their first championship with a 1–0 win over the Chicago Fire.
 In the 2007 MLS Cup, the Houston Dynamo defeated the New England Revolution 2–1.
 RFK Memorial Stadium also served as a soccer venue in the 1994 FIFA World Cup and the 1996 Summer Olympics.
-FedExField has also hosted several prominent soccer games, including six matches in the 1999 FIFA Women's World Cup.
-In July 2011, a match between Manchester United and Barcelona at FedExField drew a crowd of 81,807, a record soccer attendance for the D.C. metropolitan area.
+RFK also hosted games during the 2003 FIFA Women's World Cup.
+Northwest Stadium has also hosted several prominent soccer games, including six matches in the 1999 FIFA Women's World Cup.
+In July 2011, a match between Manchester United and Barcelona at Northwest Stadium (then called FedExField) drew a crowd of 81,807, a record soccer attendance for the D.C. metropolitan area.